Thanks Albo. See what the 2026 CGT reforms will cost you.

 Real gains (after indexation) are taxed at the higher of your marginal income tax rate or 30%.
 The floor prevents investors from sheltering large gains by realising them in low-income years, such as retirement.

-For example, someone earning $40,000 (16% marginal bracket) who realises a large gain would pay 30% on it, rather than 16%.
+For example, someone earning $40,000 (whose marginal rate is 14% from 1 July 2027) who realises a large gain would pay 30% on it, rather than 14%.
 Someone in the 45% bracket continues to pay 45%.

 Yes.
 Investors in newly constructed residential property can: